| 1995 |

 | 2001 |

-Crystal structure of XRCC4 bound to the inter-BRCT linker peptide of DNA ligase IV reveals that one ligase chain binds asymmetrically to an XRCC4 dimer; XRCC4 helical tails form a coiled-coil that unwinds upon ligase binding, creating a flat interaction surface stabilized by charged hydrogen bonds and hydrophobic contacts. |
+Crystal structure of human XRCC4 bound to the DNA ligase IV inter-BRCT linker peptide shows that a single ligase IV chain binds asymmetrically to an XRCC4 dimer; binding causes conformational change in XRCC4 helical tails (coiled-coil unwinds to flat surface); interaction is mediated by charged hydrogen bonds and extensive hydrophobic contacts. |

 X-ray crystallography |

-Nature Structural Biology |
+Nature structural biology |

 High |